posit-dev/posit-conf-2025-positron-assistant-demo/README.md

 ```

 ```
-What are 3 commonly analyzed aspects of football?
+Explain what each of the columns means for someone who does not watch football
 ```

 ```
-Based on the data tables in my session, can you suggest some interesting analyses or visualizations?
+Based on the data tables in my session, please suggest some interesting analyses or visualizations
 ```

+- Feel free to try out the code snippets Positron Assistant suggests by clicking the Play button on the code blocks.

+- If you run into issues, it's a good time to switch over to `Agent` mode (see optional next step) to let Positron Assistant help you debug!

 You're done! 🎉